patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/menu/menu.md

 #### When not to use a disabled menu

+Do not use a disabled menu when:

-* An action can be performed, but is not recommended.
+* **An action can be performed, but is not recommended.**

     When an action can be performed but may result in an undesirable outcome, do not disable it.
-Instead, add a [confirmation model](components/model).
+Instead, add a [confirmation modal](/components/modal).
 When the user clicks on the action, use a modal to explain the potential consequences and ask the user if they are sure they want to proceed.

     Example: A user wants to delete a system.